 Medical records are considered confidential, Protected Health Information (PHI).
 Providers must comply with all state and federal laws concerning the confidentiality of all health related and other information about CHRISTUS Health Medicare Complete (HMO), CHRISTUS Health Medicare Plus (HMO), and CHRISTUS Health Medicare Guardian (HMO) plan members.
 Providers must maintain and adhere to policies and procedures regarding use and disclosure of health information that comply with HIPAA and other applicable laws.
-A complete listing of all compliance policies and procedures can be found on the CHRISTUS Health Plan website at CHRISTUS HealthPlan.org/Provider Resources/Policies and Procedures.
+A complete listing of all compliance policies and procedures can be found on the CHRISTUS Health Plan website at Policies and Procedures - CHRISTUS Health Plan.